- Who can use RSU's Counseling Services?

 - What if I am not satisfied with the quality of counseling that I receive?

 - Can people contact the counselor via email?

 - What if I prefer to see a counselor off campus?

-All RSU students, including those enrolled exclusively online or on the Bartlesville and Pryor satellite campuses are eligible to take advantage of Counseling Services.
-However, students are responsible for all transportation and cost of transportation between their respective campus and the Counseling Services office at the Claremore campus.
-Counseling Services will not travel to satellite campuses for individual therapy sessions.
-If an online, Bartlesville or Pryor student wishes to participate in Counseling Services but does not have the resources to do so (e.g. no driver’s license, limited finances for transportation cost), the counselor will recommend an appropriate community referral source.
+All RSU students, including those enrolled exclusively online or on the Bartlesville and Pryor campuses are eligible to take advantage of Counseling Services at Rogers State University.
+However, students are responsible for all transportation including the cost of transportation between their respective campus and the Counseling Services office at the Claremore campus.

 Imminent Harm to Self: If a staff member has reason to believe that a client is in danger of physically harming themselves, the counselor is legally and ethically required to report this information to the proper authorities or another person as needed to ensure safety.